-VI.
-Enhancing and aligning accounting standards

-15. Consistent application of high-quality accounting standards

-Update and next steps Highlight main developments since last year's survey Planned actions (if any) and expected commencement date Korea's financial authorities are working for the introduction of IFRS 17, which is set to be implemented on January 1, 2022.
-As part of the effort, the authorities established a task force on IFRS 17 for entities' implementing the new standard.

-Relevant web-links Web-links to http://www.kasb.or.kr/ relevant documents

-16. Enhancing guidance to strengthen banks' risk management practices, including on liquidity and foreign currency funding risks

-Regulators should develop enhanced guidance to strengthen banks' risk management practices, in line with international best practices, and should encourage financial firms to re-examine their internal controls and implement strengthened policies for sound risk management.
-(Washington)

-National supervisors should closely check banks' implementation of the updated guidance on the management and supervision of liquidity as part of their regular supervision.
+VII16: Enhancing risk management - Enhancing guidance to strengthen banks' risk management practic G20/FSB Recommendations Regulators should develop enhanced guidance to strengthen banks' risk management practices, in line with international best practices, and should encourage financial firms to re-examine their internal controls and implement strengthened policies for sound risk management.
+(Washington) National supervisors should closely check banks' implementation of the updated guidance on the management and supervision of liquidity as part of their regular supervision.
 If banks' implementation of the guidance is inadequate, supervisors will take more prescriptive action to improve practices.
 (Rec.
-II.10, FSF 2008)

-Regulators and supervisors in emerging markets will enhance their supervision of banks' operation in foreign currency funding markets.
-(FSB 2009)

-We commit to conduct robust, transparent stress tests as needed.
-(Pittsburgh)

-Jurisdictions should indicate the measures taken in the following areas:

-- guidance to strengthen banks' risk management practices, including BCBS good practice documents (Corporate governance principles for banks, External audit of banks, and the Internal audit function in banks); - measures to monitor and ensure banks' implementation of the BCBS Principles for Sound Liquidity Risk Management and Supervision (Sep - measures to supervise banks' operations in foreign currency funding markets;1 and - extent to which they undertake stress tests and publish their results.
+II.10, FSF 2008) Regulators and supervisors in emerging markets will enhance their supervision of banks' operation in foreign currency funding markets.
+(FSB 2009) We commit to conduct robust, transparent stress tests as needed.
+(Pittsburgh) Remarks Jurisdictions should indicate the measures taken in the following areas: - guidance to strengthen banks' risk management practices, including BCBS good practice documents (Corporate governance principles for banks, External audit of banks, and the Internal audit function in banks); - measures to monitor and ensure banks' implementation of the BCBS Principles for Sound Liquidity Risk Management and Supervision (Sep 2008); - measures to supervise banks' operations in foreign currency funding markets;1 and - extent to which they undertake stress tests and publish their results.
 Jurisdictions should not provide any updates on the implementation of Basel III liquidity requirements (and other recent standards such as capital requirements for CCPs), since these are monitored separately by the BCBS.
+Progress to date:

-Only the emerging market jurisdictions that are members of the FSB should respond to this specific recommendation.
+Implementation completed Progress to date: If you have selected "Not applicable" or "Applicable but no action envisaged at the moment" - please provide a brief justification Progress to date: please provide a date for your "implementation ongoing" status Progress to date: If you have selected "Implementation completed" - please provide date of implementation [Bank] LCR 01-01-2015, NSFR 01-31-2018[FX] LCR 01-01-2017, Stress test 06-2011 1 Only the emerging market jurisdictions that are members of the FSB should respond to this specific recommendation.

-16. Enhancing guidance to strengthen banks' risk management practices, including on liquidity and foreign currency funding risks